oddbird/oddsite/content/2017/06/27/susy3.rst

     }
   }

-Only users with very-specific and complicated needs may still want to "build an entire system" on top of Susy, in which case we'll provide the syntax and math, but most use-cases should be handled by the functions we provide.
+Only users with very specific and complicated needs may still want to "build an entire system" on top of Susy, in which case we'll provide the syntax and math – but most use-cases should be handled by the functions we provide.